 Young blueberries may be injured by most chemicals used for weed control purposes.
-Older plants are hardier and more tolerant of chemicals but very little experimental data, in regard to the response of blueberries to herbicides, are available.
+Older plants are hardier and more tolerant of chemicals.
 Several chemicals are being tried for such purposes, but no suggestions for grower usage can be made at the present time.